rherardi/adaptation-vectors/README.md

 The purpose of the tool is to model potential displacements of workers due to technological changes affecting the workplace and job market.

 Time is required for workers to re-skill or upskill in order to remain employable.
 The magnitude and complexity of technological change influence how long workers require to re-skill or upskill.
-The timespan over which technological change occurs can range from (1) long enough to reasonably expect virtually all workers to be able to adapt, to (2) too short to reasonably expect any worker to be able to adapt, i.e., to remain employable.
-In teh former case, workers might simply adopt new technologies or learn to use new technological tools.
-In the latter case, jobs might be abruptly replaced as a result of new technologies.
+The timespan over which technological change occurs can range from (1) long enough to reasonably expect virtually all workers to be able to adapt, to (2) too short a time to reasonably expect any worker to be able to adapt, i.e., to have job skills relevant to the labor market and to remain employable.
+In the former case, workers simply adopt new technologies and learn to use new technological tools.
+In the latter case, jobs are abruptly replaced as a result of new technologies directly reducing the workforce.

 ## Available Commands